carpentries-incubator/machine-learning-novice-sklearn/_episodes/09-learn-more.md

 The Scikit-Learn [webpage](https://scikit-learn.org/stable/index.html) has a good overview of all the features available in the library.

-## Ensemble learning

-Ensemble Learning is a technique which combines multiple machine learning algorithms together to improve results.
-A popular ensemble technique is called 'Random Forest'.
-This technique creates a "forest" of decision trees and then tries to prune it down to the most effective ones.
-It is a flexible algorithm that can work both as a regression and a classification system.
-See the article ["Random forest simple explanation"](https://medium.com/@williamkoehrsen/random-forest-simple-explanation-377895a60d2d) for more information.

 ## Genetic algorithms

 Genetic algorithms are techniques which try to mimic biological evolution.
 They will learn to solve a problem through a gradual process